Apple-1 market

 Time factor Fixed date Unpredictable, maybe never

-Sale proceeds Only predictable to a small extent, otherwise sometimes a matter of luck Negotiable and sale for a fixed price
+Sale proceeds Only predictable to a small extent; otherwise sometimes a matter of luck Negotiable and sale at a fixed price

 Costs for the seller Mostly 5-20%, sometimes nothing. eBay 2-5%.
 Don't forget the sales tax (if there is any for you).
 None or a commission to a mediator.
 Don't forget the sales tax (if there is any for you).